 - Finely chopped firm vegetables such as capsicum.
 However, adding vegetables makes the dough a little trickier to shape.

 - Dairy-free mozzarella-style cheese.
-Roll out each piece of dough into a long rectangle and wrap it around a piece of mozzarella cheese.
+Roll each piece of dough into a long rectangle and wrap it around a cube of mozzarella.
 Place each tightly sealed ball seam-side down on your baking sheet.

 Gluten-free bread is tricky to get right so I only recommend using a high-quality 1:1 gluten-free flour that you've already tried and tested with another bread recipe.
 This recipe will not work with all gluten-free all-purpose flours.